jahnvibist-bit/CODSOFT/README.md

 ---

 ## 👩‍💻 About Me
-Jahnvi Anand Bist — Bachelor in Science Computer Application Student, Mulund College of Commerce 🌿
+Jahnvi Anand Bist — Bachelor of Science in Computer Application(BscCA) Student, Mulund College of Commerce 🌿

 *Built with 💖 during CodSoft Python Programming Internship*